reenu-kutty/dear-diary/README.md

 `

 ## Deployment
-https://dear-diary-tkt5.onrender.com/
+I would love for you to try it yourself!
+Make an account, log some entries! https://dear-diary-tkt5.onrender.com/

 Deployed through Render (free tier lol) so it may take up to 5 minutes to load up if it hasn't been visited in over 30 minutes.

+Below is a login for a test user with some preset data if you want to mess around with it!

+**Username:** reenu@gmail.com
+**Password:** password

 ## Youtube Link
 https://youtu.be/D2_sprM7Ins